Jawaharlal Institute of Postgraduate Medical Education and Research

 JIPMER currently has over 300 faculty members, over 700 resident physicians and over 800 nursing, administrative, and support staff.
 It admits 249 undergraduate students and 200 postgraduate students annually.

 History

-1823: The erstwhile French India established the École de Médecine de Pondichéry to train French citizens in Pondichéry.
+The erstwhile French India established the École de Médecine de Pondichéry to train French citizens in Pondichéry in 1823.
 It was one of the earliest institutions of tropical medicine.
-The teaching staff consisted of surgeons and doctors of the French navy and troupes coloniales.
-Students who were trained here were granted a diploma called Médicin Locale that allowed them to practice medicine in the colonial territories.
-The college then was located in the heart of the Pondichéry, opposite the place de Gaulle, which is now the Legislative Assembly Hall.

-1956: Following the de jure transfer of Puducherry to India in 1956, the Government of India took over the college and renamed it as Medical College, Pondicherry.
+Following the de jure transfer of Puducherry to India in 1956, the Government of India took over the college and renamed it as Medical College, Pondicherry.
 For a short period, this was also called the Dhanvantri Medical College.